MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 * The `videoAppContentUrl` property isn't empty.

-* The Thumbnail image file resolution should match 74 x 42 dimensions of the viewport.
+* The thumbnail image file resolution should match 74 x 42 dimensions of the viewport.
 That is abs (width by height: 74 x 42) less than 0.01.

 * The value of each filter's thumbnail is a valid path to a file in the PNG format as 24-bit RGB or 32-bit RGBA.